- Medication type: Herbal supplement

 Because of a lack of conclusive research, turmeric remains only a “suspected” wonder-spice and natural anti-inflammatory for humans.
 For dog’s health, the research is even less conclusive.
 However, small amounts of turmeric are considered safe for dogs, and there are plenty of of turmeric products for dogs on the market.
 Many pet parents report improvements in their dog’s wellness after adding turmeric to their diet.

 Many of the claimed health benefits of turmeric for dogs are the same as that of humans.
 One of the primary suspected benefits is inflammation relief.
 Like glucosamine, turmeric may help with arthritis, mobility, and other joint issues.
-This turmeric joint health supplement from PetHonesty has 751 reviews on Amazon, averaging 4.5 stars.
-The product contains BioPerine, a form of black pepper thought to increase absorption of turmeric.
+This turmeric joint health supplement from Premium Care has 670 reviews on Amazon, averaging 4.6 stars.

 Here are some of the claimed health benefits of turmeric for dogs when administered orally:

 - Immune support